How air temperature affects an ocarina's pitch

 • and the shallower curve A playing in a warmer environment.

-Pitch compensation is limited by the high notes as they are so much less sensitive to pressure changes.
-If an ocarina is played in an environment is considerably colder than the ocarina was tuned to play in, the high notes will squeak before you can push them into concert pitch.
+But because of this, the ability to compensate for temperature is limited by the high notes.
+If an ocarina is played in an environment considerably colder than the ocarina was tuned to play in, the high notes will squeak before you can push them into concert pitch.

-Do note that playing towards the extremes of available compensation will not produce an ocarina's best sound.
-It is recommended to get an ocarina tuned to play at a temperature close to the environment you intend to play it in.
+A temperature variation of about plus or minus 15 °C (27 °F) from the tuning temperature is normally fine.
+However, playing towards the extremes of available compensation will not produce an ocarina's best sound, and I'd recommend getting an ocarina tuned to play at a temperature close to the environment you intend to play it in.

-Practising pitch compensation is explained on the pages 'Playing the ocarina in tune' and 'Dealing with warm and cold environments'.
+To learn the pressure curves required for different temperatures, see 'Playing the ocarina in tune' and 'Dealing with warm and cold environments'.